ÖAMTC (Photo: Robert Spohr).

 Mobility club expects price increases and gives tips on cancellation and entry

-A lot has changed as a result of the pandemic - but the desire to travel is particularly great again this year and many countries are relaxing entry regulations.
-“Restrictions on site can probably still be expected in the summer of 2022.
-In addition, the travel industry generally expects higher prices due to rising energy costs," says ÖAMTC lawyer Verena Pronebner.
-So that nothing stands in the way of your dream holiday, the mobility club already has tips for optimal preparation.
+A lot has changed due to the pandemic - but the desire to travel is particularly high again this year and many countries are relaxing entry regulations.
+"However, local restrictions are still to be expected in summer 2022.
+In addition, the travel industry is generally expecting higher prices due to rising energy costs," says ÖAMTC lawyer Verena Pronebner.
+To ensure that nothing stands in the way of your dream vacation, the mobility club already has tips for optimal preparation.

 Package tours offer better protection than individual trips

-What travelers have to be prepared for: The 2022 summer vacation will be more expensive due to rising fuel and kerosene prices.
-Higher operating costs can also lead to rising prices for accommodation.
-“Previously booked package holidays with a fixed price offer financial security.
-Price increases are possible for travel packages that include flights and accommodation, but only up to 20 days before the start of the trip at the latest.
-This must also be expressly provided for in the contract and the price change must relate to certain costs such as fuel or exchange rates," explains Pronebner.
-In addition, travelers are to be informed clearly and in writing about the increase in prices.
-If the trip is more than eight percent more expensive, you have the right to withdraw from the trip free of charge and have all payments already made returned.
-Attention: If you do not comment within the period set by the organizer, the price increase is considered accepted.
+What travelers will have to prepare for: Summer vacations in 2022 will be more expensive due to rising fuel and kerosene prices.
+Accommodation prices can also rise due to higher operating costs.
+"Package tours booked earlier with a fixed price offer financial security.
+For travel packages that include flights and accommodation, price increases are possible, but only up to 20 days before the start of the trip at the latest.
+This must also be expressly provided for in the contract and the price change must relate clearly to certain costs such as fuel or exchange rates," explains Pronebner.
+In addition, travelers must be informed of the price increase in a clear and understandable manner and in writing.
+If the trip becomes more expensive by more than eight percent, you have the right to withdraw from the trip free of charge and to have all payments already made refunded.
+Attention: If you do not comment within the deadline set by the organizer, the price increase is deemed to have been accepted.

 In principle, flight companies cannot simply retrospectively increase the price of individually purchased tickets without the consent of the passenger.
 This is only possible if the airline has contractually reserved the right to increase prices.